 Shark Stewards mission is to restore ocean health by saving sharks, and protecting critical marine habitat.

 How We Achieve This:

-- Creation of marine protected areas and shark sanctuaries, supporting ecotourism based economic models
+- Creation of marine protected areas and shark sanctuaries, supporting ecotourism based economic models.

-- Ocean health e.g. plastic bag bans and cigarette butt abatement programs
+- Ocean health e.g. plastic bag bans and cigarette butt abatement programs.

-Determining the size, range and biology of local populations through Mark and Recapture and Genetic Analysis.
+Determining the size, range and biology of local populations through mark and recapture and genetic analysis.

 Market research and collecting catch data on shark and rays.